florianspy/blocsie/README.md

 The Project was tested with the following software versions:

-Unity version: 2022.x (Perception package minimum version is 2021.x), ROS version: ROS melodic.
+ROS version: ROS melodic, Unity version: 2022.x (Perception package minimum version is 2021.x)

+## ROS
+### ROS messages
+The source code for the ROS package containing the ROS message definition for transmitting angle, material, distance in one msg is in the ros_msg folder.
+It is a prerequisite for the noise generator.
+Compile it via the following command after copying the package into the catkin_ws src folder and going into the catkin_ws folder:

+catkin_make
+### ROS Unity connection
+The connection between Unity and ROS requires building the following package ros_tcp_endpoint.
+1. Download the package from  https://github.com/Unity-Technologies/ROS-TCP-Endpoint into your catkin_ws/src folder
+2. catkin_make
+### ROS Unity connection - usage
+roslaunch ros_tcp_endpoint endpoint.launch

 ## Unity package
 The sources for the asset are listed in the file https://github.com/florianspy/blocsie/blob/main/BLOCSIE___UnityAssetSources.pdf